 Substance Abuse Counselor

 Counselors help those suffering from alcoholism and drug addiction by supporting and treating the client through their rehabilitation process.
-According to the BLS, jobs for substance abuse counselors are expected to grow at an above-average rate of 31% from 2012-2022, while the median salary of counselors in 2014 was $39,270.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for substance abuse and behavioral disorder counselors are expected to grow at an above-average rate of 22% from 2014-2024, while the median salary of counselors in 2015 was $39,980.

 Substance Abuse Social Worker